w3f/General-Grants-Program/grants/speculative/fabric_substarte.md

 Provide general implementation where each Client Application has its own Ordering Service (OS), in contrast with current Hyperledger Fabric architecture which implies a single OS per network.
 Each of this OS will be a node in the Substrate-based network.
 Ledger, in this case, will contain only transactions and blocks from the Hyperledger Fabric network.

+- Milestone 0 (3w)
     - Ordering service mock implementation (1w)
     - Go Substrate JSON-RPC wrapper (1w)
     - Base Substrate runtime and storage for Hyperledger Fabric ledger metadata (1w)
+- Milestone 1 (3w)
     - Implement Hyperledger Fabric block cutter based on Substrate chain finality (3w)
+- Milestone 2 (4w)
     - Finalize initial Substrate-based Ordering Service implementation (2w)
     - Service auto-provisioning on network deploy and Substrate runtime one-time configuration based on Hyperledger Fabric Orderer config yaml's (2w)
+- Milestone 3 (2w)
     - Performance and stress testing.
 Documentation creation.
 (2w)

 ### Future Development
 - **Phase Two**: add consensus algorithm into Substrate that combines PoA (AuRa) and endorsement policy from Fabric, so OS based on Substrate network will be aware of transaction acceptance policy.
 It will also require to extend ledger by storing Hyperledger Fabric read-write sets.